Master Franchisee

 🕰️ History and Usage

-❓ Five Questions Often Asked About Master Franchisee
+❓ Five Common Questions About Master Franchisee

 📝 Examples of Common Usage for Master Franchisee

-• 'The Master Franchisee collects royalties from local franchisees and remits a portion to the original franchisor.'
+• 'Under the Master Franchise Agreement, the Master Franchisee earns royalties from sub-franchisees while remitting a portion to the franchisor.'

 📌 Summary